How to Clean an Enameled Cast Iron Dutch Oven

 Over the years the enamel coating of your Dutch oven will become a little worse for wear, not unlike any other workhorse.
 You could also think of your cookware as gaining a personality when a new burn mark appears.
 The first thing to do is find effective ways to clean your Le Creuset pot, Staub cocotte, or much-loved Dutch oven.

 With regular cleaning, proper care, storage, and a little maintenance in between.
-Your enameled cast iron cookware should last many many years.
+Your enameled cast iron cookware should last a lifetime.
 It should even be handed down to the next generation as an heirloom piece of cookware.

 Questions?
 Reach out to Michelle at michelle@ovenspot.com